Skip to Main Content

 It is the policy of Guttman Community College (“College”) to promote a safe environment for all members of the community, free from violence, harassment and other threatening behavior.
 Any act of violence, such as physical attack, property damage, direct or indirect threat will not be tolerated.
 The College’s Workplace Violence Prevention Program seeks to ensure that any incident, complaint or report of workplace violence is taken seriously and dealt with appropriately.

-Workplace violence is any physical assault or act of aggressive behavior occurring where an employee performs work during the course of his or her employment, including but not limited to:
+Workplace violence is any physical assault or act of aggressive behavior occurring where an employee performs any work during the course of his or her employment, including but not limited to:

 a) An attempt or threat, whether verbal or physical, to inflict physical injury upon an employee;